Deep Wizardry: Plot summary

 Nita and Kit return to the beach house, where Nita learns that Ed's sacrifice pays a debt owed by herself to the godlike 'Powers' governing wizardry.
 A rough epilogue then forms in which Ed appears in 'Timeheart', the Heavenly realm preserving affectionate memories, to Nita and Kit.

+Reception

+Jane Yolen praised Deep Wizardry, stating that it was "deeply resonant, provocative and moving."
+It was also reviewed for The Missoulian.